milosz275/social-networking-platform/README.md

 # Social Networking Platform

-This is a social networking platform built with Django for the backend and React for the frontend.
+This is a fork of [Social Networking Platform](https://github.com/himokkk/Social-Networking-Platform) group project built with Django for the backend and React for the frontend.
 Web app allows users to create account, add new posts, react with likes and comments, make friends.

 ### Django First Run

 ```powershell
 cd backend
 python -m venv venv